cohure/CoHuRe/README.md

-## Computational Humanities Research
+# Computational Humanities Research

-Despite the growing use of computational methods in humanities research by an increasingly wide variety of scholars, many interdisciplinary scholars (including ourselves) still feel that there is no suitable research-oriented venue to present and/or publish robust, computational work that does not lose sight of questions relevant to the humanities.
-As such, we aim to fill this niche by creating a community for computational humanities researchers.

-Ultimately, the goal of the computational humanities community is to set up a research-oriented computational humanities journal and conference.
-In the coming months, we will announce a workshop that is open to (short and long) full paper submissions.
-This workshop will serve as a stepping stone to a new, open-access journal of Computational Humanities Research.

-We cordially invite you and other interested parties to join the conversation about future steps!
-Add your name to the <a href="https://github.com/cohure/website/issues/1#issue-469270736">GitHub issue</a>
-or get in <a href="mailto:folgert.karsdorp@meertens.knaw.nl">contact</a>.

-So who's in?

-### Code of Conduct
-   We are currently working out the details concerning a suitable Code of Conduct for this community, which in any case will be dedicated to providing a welcoming and supportive environment for all people,         regardless of background and identity.
+The Computational Humanities Research community is an international and interdisciplinary society that supports researchers with an interest in computational approaches to the humanities.
+Ultimately, the goal of the community is to set up a research-oriented, open-access computational humanities journal.
+The [workshop on Computational Humanities Research](https://www.computational-humanities-research.org/cfp/) (CHR) will be an online event.

+## Join the community

+We cordially invite you and other interested parties to join the [Computational Humanities Research forum](https://discourse.computational-humanities-research.org/)!
+The forum serves as an asynchronous platform to discuss all ideas and questions related to computational humanities research.
+These can be in-depth discussions about fundamental topics and questions of the discipline, or very practical ones, for example about how best to tackle a certain technical (coding) problem.
+And everything in between.
+Come join!

-### Contact
+## Contact
 For questions, ideas, support, comments, etc. contact Folgert Karsdorp (<folgert.karsdorp@meertens.knaw.nl>) or Melvin Wevers (<melvin.wevers@dh.huc.knaw.nl>).